About Peak2Valley Instruments

 The reasons for promoting refractors is discussed elsewhere and although specific optical systems are well suited to particular observing or imaging functions, we believe that well made refractors provide uncompromised performance, low maintenance and affordability.
 We receive an amazing number of enquiries from observers who have experienced mediocre to poor results when observing planets and low contrast objects with large aperture ( ie 8 inch plus ) mass produced catadioptric telescopes, areas where refractors excell.

-Peak 2 Valley Instruments ( and subsidiary Istar Telescopes UK ) is a family run business, comprising :
+Peak 2 Valley Instruments ( and subsidiary Istar Telescopes UK ) is a family run business.

-John Timmins FRAS ( see personal history below ) - A former industrial chemist / materials scientist / metal finishing specialist; principal partner
+Founder and Principal Partner : John Timmins FRAS ( see personal history below ) - A former industrial chemist / materials scientist / metal finishing specialist

 As an amateur astronomer of 47 years standing I have owned an astonishing range of telescopes and equipment - my first being a Prinz Astral 60 mm altaz refractor, bought second-hand in 1966 for 19 pounds-10 shillings, and my most expensive a custom-made 14 inch cassegrain/newtonian on a massive fork mount made for me in 1989 by Rob and Jim Hysom of AE Equipment, costing considerably more, and housed in a 4 metre dome.
 In between and since I have enjoyed using Fullerscopes, Charles Frank, Celestron, Edmund and Tal reflectors, Celestron and Meade schmidt-cassegrains and schmidt-newtonians, Orion Optics (UK) and Intes Maksutovs and refractors by H N Irving, Fullerscopes, Beacon Hill, Tal, SkyWatcher, Celestron, Vixen and Astro-Physics - on a variety of manual, driven and computerised mounts.